-If by chance a customer picks up a food parcel to home from a restaurant.
-The customer founds that food was burnt, then the liability to that customer can be claimed under Product liability insurance.
+If by chance, a customer who picks up a food parcel from a restaurant finds that the food was burnt, then the customer can file a complaint and ask for compensation.
+In such a case, the expenses towards liability to that customer can be claimed under Product liability insurance.

 If there is a notice of penalty from the pollution board regarding the smoke released out of the chimney from that restaurant, such liability can be claimed under pollution liability.

 If by chance the chef of that restaurant gets severe burns while cooking or any other worker getting some bodily injury, then the liability of the restaurant to its employee can be claimed under the employer’s liability policy.

 There is another interesting fact about Liability Insurance.
 In some cases, it is difficult to trace the fault immediately after its occurrence.
 It might take 1 year or more also when the liability due to that fault comes out.

 Hence there are 2 types of Liability Insurance policies available in the market: